 → the day on which, under the taxpayer’s depreciation practice, the period for depreciation with respect to such qualifying project begins; or

 → the day on which the qualifying project begins a specifically designed function for the production of revenues.

 Please be advised that the INT-2 must be approved by the Office of Economic Development prior to the credit being claimed.

 Notice of Change of Ownership, Interest, or Participation of Interest in Project: Form INT-4

 If at any time after filing the Form INT the project has a change in ownership, interest, or participation of interest in the project, the project should file a Form INT-4 indicating the current recipients of the capital credit.
 This form should be completed in its entirety.
-Please click here to access the form.

 All project entities organized as C-Corporations or financial institutions must file Form AR-C, Annual Report for the Capital Credit for corporations and financial institutions.
-The Form AR-C replaces the Form AR and Form K-RCC; as such, the Alabama income tax liability for the tax year in question must be known and included in the submission of the Form AR-C. Therefore, the Form AR-C should be submitted through MAT at the time of filing of the income tax return.
+The Form AR-C replaces the Form AR and Form K-RCC; as such, the Alabama income tax liability for the tax year in question must be known and included in the submission of the Form AR-C. Therefore, the Form AR-C should be submitted through My Alabama Taxes at the time of filing of the income tax return.
 The income tax return must be filed according to the normal filing requirements.
 Please see the bottom of this page for detailed instructions on the new procedures.